-Public Services - (\$50,000 available) A new service, or a quantifiable increase in the level of an existing service which has been provided by the state or another entity on its behalf through state or local government funds in the 12 months preceding the submission of the state's Consolidated Plan Annual Action Plan to HUD.
+Public Service Planning Grants have a maximum award of \$100,000.
+Public Services must provide a new service, or a quantifiable increase in the level of an existing service which has been provided by or on behalf of a government entity in the 12 months preceding the submission of the state's Consolidated Plan Annual Action Plan to HUD.
+Public services to be addressed are limited at this time to health services, childcare services, and food security services.